 "It is quite puzzling why Cohen's kappa has been so popular in spite of so much controversy with it.
 Researchers started to raise issues with Cohen's kappa more than three decades ago (Kraemer, 1979; Brennan & Prediger, 1981; Maclure & Willett, 1987; Zwick, 1988; Feinstein & Cicchetti, 1990; Cicchetti & Feinstein, 1990; Byrt, Bishop & Carlin, 1993).
 In a series of two papers, Feinstein & Cicchetti (1990) and Cicchetti & Feinstein (1990) made the following two paradoxes with Cohen's kappa well-known: (1) A low kappa can occur at a high agreement; and (2) Unbalanced marginal distributions produce higher values of kappa than more balanced marginal distributions.
 While the two paradoxes are not mentioned in older textbooks (e.g. Agresti, 2002), they are fully introduced as the limitations of kappa in a recent graduate textbook (Oleckno, 2008).
-On top of the two well-known paradoxes aforementioned, Zhao (2011) describes twelve additional paradoxes with kappa and suggests that Cohen's kappa is not a general measure for interrater reliability at all but a measure of reliability under special conditions that are rarely held.
+On top of the two well-known paradoxes aforementioned, Zhao (2011) describes twelve additional paradoxes with kappa and suggests that Cohen's kappa is not a general measure for inter-rater reliability at all but a measure of reliability under special conditions that are rarely held.
 Krippendorff (2004) suggests that Cohen's Kappa is not qualified as a reliability measure in reliability analysis since its definition of chance agreement is derived from association measures because of its assumption of raters' independence.
 He argues that in reliability analysis raters should be interchangeable rather than independent and that the definition of chance agreement should be derived from estimated proportions as approximations of the true proportions in the population of reliability data.
-Krippendorff (2004) mathematically demonstrates that kappa's expected
+Krippendorff (2004) mathematically demonstrates that kappa's expected disagreement is not a function of estimated proportions from sample data but a function of two raters' individual preferences for the two categories."
+(Xie, 2013).

 In addition, Cohen's kappa can only be used for 2 coders, and it assumes an infinite sample size.

-See als the article in our research blog: Why Cohen's Kappa is not a good choice.
+See also the article in our research blog: Why Cohen's Kappa is not a good choice.